-Sponsorship is a powerful app monetization strategy that helps top money making apps to generate revenue and expand their potential audience base.
-In this model, the developers create apps tailored for a specific user group and launch it on behalf of another company, who may be a sponsor or advertiser.
+Sponsorship is a powerful app monetization strategy that helps top money-making apps to generate revenue and expand their potential audience base.
+In this model, the developers create apps tailored for a specific user group and launch them on behalf of another company, which may be a sponsor or advertiser.
 They can place brand advertisements or sponsorships within the provider’s application, targeting similar or the same audiences for both parties.
 The developer finds a sponsor company and offers to update the design of their app to match the sponsor’s brand.

-Incentivized advertising is a fairly a new app monetization strategy which has become popular in mobile games, sports and fitness apps.
-Here, users are often served with video or text ads promoting a certain brand, service or business.
+Incentivized advertising is a fairly new app monetization strategy that has become popular in mobile games, sports, and fitness apps.
+Here, users are often served with video or text ads promoting a certain brand, service, or business.
 If the user accomplishes a particular objective, they will be rewarded with a special boost or extra in-game credit or discount and gifts previously agreed with other companies that pay the application for appearing in it.

 Physical Purchase or Mobile Commerce

 This model allows businesses to sell physical goods through their app, where the app is free to download and acts as a portal for users to discover and purchase products.
-Many ecommerce businesses release free apps for selling physical goods or branded merchandise: toys, T-shirts, cell phone cases, etc. For example, Rovio, the company who created the popular mobile game Angry Birds, sells branded T-shirts, backpacks, stickers and plush toys through their app.
+Many eCommerce businesses release free apps for selling physical goods or branded merchandise: toys, T-shirts, cell phone cases, etc. For example, Rovio, the company that created the popular mobile game Angry Birds, sells branded T-shirts, backpacks, stickers, and plush toys through their app.
 Another example is Amazon, which enables app developers to earn revenue from their merchandise through its Merch service program.